Ambrevar/emacs-fish-completion/README.md

 The fish shell has smart completion for a wide range of programs.

-Eshell, which uses `pcomplete` for completion, can be made to fallback on fish when it does not find any completion candidate with its native completion support.
+Eshell, which uses `pcomplete` for completion, can be made to fall back on fish when it does not find any completion candidate with its native completion support.

-## Installation
+## Setup

 To enable fish fallback completion in all Eshell buffers, add this to your Emacs
 configuartion: